Berklee Day Sessions

 Lunch will be provided each day (at no extra charge) in the Berklee dining hall.

-Group lessons - Each day, on your chosen instrument, take group lessons with other students who have similar ability.
+Group lessons - Each day, on your chosen instrument (including voice), take group lessons with other students who have similar ability.

 Mixed ensembles - Perform with a group of students in a variety of styles.